How 21st Century Fox’s Technical Indicators Compare to Peers

-On a forward EV-to-EBITDA basis, Comcast (CMCSA) appears undervalued compared with peers.
+On a forward PE basis, 21st Century Fox (FOXA) appears undervalued compared with peers.

 Comcast’s (CMCSA) NBCUniversal broadcast television earns the majority of its revenues from advertising and retransmission.

 Comcast’s (CMCSA) focus on taking its Business Services segment to the next level is expected to continue this year as well.

 Late last month, Comcast (CMCSA) announced that it had introduced its Xfinity Prepaid Internet service.